ggouws/HPC_RNAseq/README.md

 <details><summary><font size="6"><b>1) About, credits, and other information</b></font></summary>
   <br>
   <br>
+  Compiled by: Gavin Gouws and Katy Maher, NERC Environmental Omics Facility, University of Sheffield.

   This pipeline is set up to perform the analysis of RNAseq data using standard tools, as introduced in the NEOF [RNAseq, differential gene expression and pathway analysis workshop](hyperlink).